Evacuations ordered as volcano in Hawaii erupts

-Hawaii’s governor signed an emergency proclamation and called in the National Guard to help with mandatory evacuation efforts after a lava outbreak from the Kilauea volcano threatened residents on the state’s largest island, the Star Advertiser of Honolulu reported.
+Hawaii’s governor signed an emergency proclamation and called in the National Guard to help with mandatory evacuation efforts after a lava outbreak from the Kilauea volcano threatened residents on the state’s largest island, the Honolulu Star-Advertiser reported.

 The Hawaii County Civil Defense ordered residents in Leilani Estates and Lanipuna Gardens to evacuate to a local community center, CNN reported.